 GreenGen LLC, owners of the proposed Mokelumne Pumped Storage Project, will be filing its Pre-Application Document (PAD) and Notice of Intent (NOI) with the Federal Energy Regulatory Commission (FERC) in early April as part of the FERC official licensing process.
-GreenGen will also be holding a virtual public open house from 2 to 5 p.m., Thursday, March 31, 2022.
+GreenGen held a virtual public open house from 2 to 5 p.m., Thursday, March 31, 2022.

 The Foothill Conservancy will fully participate in the FERC process and will be doing outreach to interested parties, keeping the public informed, and preparing comments where appropriate in the process.
 Stay tuned for updates.

 The Mokelumne Pumped Storage Project would be located on the Upper Mokelumne River.

 The project will pump water from Salt Springs Reservoir up to Lower Bear River Reservoir when renewable electric generation exceeds customer load on the grid and electricity prices are low.
 Then it will deliver water from Lower Bear River Reservoir down to Salt Springs Reservoir and generate electricity when customer load exceeds renewable generation and prices are high, typically between about 4 and 9 p.m.
 Pumped storage projects typically consume more electricity than they generate.
 Construction elements would include a water conveyance tunnel, a powerhouse, transmission line, and other infrastructure needed to connect the two reservoirs.

 - Potential impacts to PG&E’s Mokelumne River Project 137.

 - Water quality impacts such as temperature, turbidity.

 - Project feasibility (i.e. power transmission and water rights).